Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

 Engage your employees within the change journey – Ask: What is the biggest blocker to Adaptability?
 Fund solutions to these problems

-CAUTION: When you shake the system it will push back, sometimes with big consequences – In the book a key change agent looses their jobs as senior management to not welcome the disruption to the status quo.
+CAUTION: When you shake the system it will push back, sometimes with big consequences – In the book, a key change agent loses their jobs as senior management to not welcome the disruption to the status quo.

 Three Types of culture explore in the book: